tttor/ctrl-foundation/method/policy-based/2017_acktr_wu.md

 > a distributed approach leads to rapidly diminishing returns of sample efficiency as the degree of parallelism increases.
 * (?) where does the constraint come from?
-> To minimize a nonconvex function J(θ), the method of steepest descent calculates the update ∆θ that minimizes J(θ + ∆θ), subject to the constraint that  ...
+> To minimize a nonconvex function J(θ), the method of steepest descent calculates the update ∆θ that minimizes J(θ + ∆θ),subject to the constraint that  ...
+* this seems a contradiction
+  * sec 3.1
+> But to avoid instability in training, it is often beneficial to use an architecture where the two networks share lower-layer representations but have distinct output layers
+  * A.2 Continuous control
+> For experiments with low-dimensional state space as an input we used two separate neural networks with 64 hidden units per layer in a two-layer network

+fisher info matrix does NOT include Q? shared params